-This history and these requirements make HTML an appropriate starting point for learning about computer languages for the management of research data. "itdt" - 2012/7/30 - 8:05 - page 10 - #36
+This history and these requirements make HTML an appropriate starting point for learning about computer languages for the management of research data.
 HTML is simple, so it is a nice easy way to start writing computer code.
 HTML began as an open technology and remains an open standard, which is precisely the sort of technology we are most interested in.
 We require only a web browser to view web pages and these are widely available on any modern desktop computer.
 We will also, later in this chapter, observe a resonance with the idea that HTML documents simply point to each other rather than require a copy of every piece of information on every computer.
 In Chapter 9, we will return to the importance of being able to automatically process HTML.